scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 see if that works out.
 I have a friend over tomorrow, so we'll see how that changes things.

+### Day 46

+Breakfast and lunch went as planned.
+Just soylent.
+My friend did come over and we made some nacho's as a snack, so I wasn't going to count that towards my attempt at a full weekend of Soylent, but then _another_ friend came over out of the blue and we ended up celebrating his return to the state by going out.
+So there it was.
+I was one meal away from an entirely soylent weekend.
+Not bad.
+Maybe next weekend I... oh wait, I have friends coming up I'll have to entertain, maybe the weekend after that...

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/